Imitation Learning for Combinatorial Optimisation under Uncertainty: Application to Generalised Assignment Problem

+\Cref{tab:res5} also reports the percentage improvement relative to the isolated learning models.
+While average costs decrease consistently with additional iterations, the most notable finding is that meaningful gains from DAgger are observed primarily for the full-information expert; the deterministic and two-stage stochastic experts yield only marginal improvements over their isolated learning counterparts.
+This suggests a useful diagnostic: the benefit of interactive learning is greatest precisely when the information advantage of the expert over the deployed policy is largest, as in the full-information case, and diminishes when the expert demonstrations already cover a representative portion of the deployment state distribution, as with deterministic and two-stage stochastic experts that operate without knowledge of future realisations.

+The key practical implication is that interactive data collection via DAgger is most consequential when using the full-information expert, for which state diversity is critical to achieving strong policy performance.
+This finding is consistent with the taxonomy as the two-stage stochastic experts and the deterministic expert without the knowledge of the future, generate demonstrations across a richer and a more representative portion of the state space, thereby reducing the benefits of DAgger-based exploration relative to the full-information expert, whose demonstrations are confined to a narrower set of trajectories.

 Training times are also reported in \Cref{tab:res5}.
-Under interactive learning, the training time associated with the deterministic expert more than doubles.
-For the full-information expert, training time increases substantially due to the use of the vanilla DAgger decision rule.
+Under interactive learning, the training time for the deterministic expert increases by more than a factor of 2.
+For the full-information expert, training time increases substantially when using the vanilla DAgger decision rule.
 Under this rule, the states encountered during learning differ from those observed by a pure full-information expert, which necessitates solving the $\textbf{\textsc{MIP}}_{\textbf{PPA}}$ at each newly encountered state.

-\paragraph*{Two-Stage Stochastic Expert} \Cref{fig:stoch} reports the test performance of the learned policies across learning iterations.
-Compared with the full-information and deterministic expert settings, a stronger and more consistent decreasing trend in total cost is observed as learning progresses.

-\Cref{tab:res6} summarises the average performance of the best-performing policies obtained for each scenario configuration.
-These policies consistently outperform their isolated learning counterparts reported in \Cref{tab:res2}, as indicated by the dotted lines.
-Among all configurations, the policy trained using 30 scenarios achieves the best performance.
-It yields a marginal improvement over the policy learned without interaction, while requiring a significantly smaller number of expert demonstrations.

-Relative to the baseline policy $\pi^{t}$, the learned policy trained with 30 scenarios achieves a comparable average cost.
-Moreover, it rejects fewer priority~1 patients.
-This improvement is accompanied by a slightly higher number of priority~2 rejections and an increased number of assignments to non-preferred physicians.

-\paragraph*{Aggregated Deterministic Expert} \Cref{fig:det} illustrates the performance of learned policies obtained using different numbers of aggregated scenarios, while \Cref{tab:res7} reports the performance of the best-performing policies.
-No significant performance differences are observed across the scenario counts considered.
-Notably, the best-performing policy is obtained using aggregation over only five scenarios.
-This observation is consistent with the spread across scenario configurations shown in \Cref{fig:det}.
-Furthermore, the learned models perform marginally better than those obtained through isolated learning, while requiring a smaller number of expert demonstrations.
+Similarly, the two-stage stochastic expert also sees a considerable increase in training times.